47 submissions

 With that extremely cursory estimation in mind, Ceirys reached for one of her many pouches and produced two sacks of gold from it.

-“For the trouble!” she yelled, throwing the money to what once was the main square, before turning around and leaving the devastated village behind.
+“For the trouble!” she yelled, throwing the money at what once was the main square, before turning around and leaving the devastated village behind.

-Ceirys decided to have a little road trip, which was exactly what he expected - she caught up with him in less than a day, meaning they would comfortably get back ‘home’ before night fell.
+Ceirys decided to have a little road trip, which was exactly what he expected – she caught up with him in less than a day, meaning they would comfortably get back ‘home’ before nightfall.
 In her mind, there was no reason to rush.

 It meant that Fulvio had a lot of time to think… again.
-After all, it’s not like he could do much else, with his arms still neatly restricted by draconic fingers.
-What did he do wrong this time?
-Or rather, what could he have done better?
-As usual, he loathed how slow he was without a horse but was also acutely aware how frighteningly fast Ceirys could fly.
+It’s not like he could do much else, with his arms still neatly restricted by scaly fingers.
+What went wrong this time?
+Or rather, what could have went better?
+As usual, he loathed lacking a horse, yet was also acutely aware how frighteningly fast Ceirys could fly.
 Speed wasn’t the real problem – her ability to track him was.

-Fulvio reluctantly had to agree – the place was rather nice.
-Untouched by humans nor monsters, with tall grass rolling across the hills until it met the forest further north.
-A small herd of deer was enjoying the quiet place, feasting undisturbed and apparently completely undisturbed by the fifteen-meter-tall dragon towering over the expanse, most likely finding the threat she posed too distant to concern themselves with yet.
+Fulvio reluctantly agreed – the place was pleasant.
+Untouched by humans nor monsters, tall grass rolling across the hills until it met with the forest further north.
+A small herd of deer enjoyed the quiet place, feasting completely undisturbed by the fifteen-meter-tall dragon towering over the expanse, finding the threat she posed too distant to concern themselves with, at least for now.
 It was just peaceful – a place one could settle in and spend multiple lifetimes without a single outside visitor.

 “Sure.
 Whatever,” he scoffed, pretending to be unimpressed.